SmartData-Polito/odysseus/docs/source/city_data_manager/index.rst

    city_scenario/index

 The City Data Manager module has the following responsibilities:

 - Generate mobility data starting from simple configurations

 - Validate mobility data provided as input
-   - OD matrices with a certain temporal and spatial configuration

 - Create a mobility data scenario for a given city, which can be a real world city or a virtual one.

 The currently supported mobility data types are: